bogatyy/grin-linkability/README.md

 **TL;DR: I modified a Grin full node into a sniffer node that logs all intermediary transaction gossiping data, including not-yet-aggregated transactions.
 Using this data, I was able to trace 96% of all Grin transactions, revealing the transaction graph almost fully and uncovering who paid who in the Grin network.
-For a longer summary, check out the FAQ at the end.**
+For a longer summary, check out the [FAQ](https://github.com/bogatyy/grin-data#faq) at the end.**

-Grin, a privacy coin with a design that's uniquely distinct from either ZCash or Monero, has been the most mysterious cypherpunk project since Bitcoin itself.
+Grin, a privacy coin with a design that's uniquely distinct from either Zcash or Monero, has been the most mysterious cypherpunk project since Bitcoin itself.
 It started with MimbleWimble, a protocol specification that was published anonymously on a Tor hosting service in 2016.
 Later, an anonymous team of developers working under Harry Potter-themed names banded together and decided to implement MimbleWimble in a cryptocurrency, now called Grin.
 Grin's mainnet